-The only foreign participation was in the form of response cells representing Command Posts of the 24 (UK) Amob Bde and the 32 (GE) PzGrBde (Panzergrenadierbrigade).
 No deployment of troops, no Americans and no US Black Hawk Helicopters!
 The exercise finished on October 2.
-After this CPX, on October 4, 1992, there surely was no international maneuver in Elsenborn, since this camp has other functions and couldn't accommodate an international maneuver.
+After this CPX, on October 4, 1992, there surely was no international manoeuvre in Elsenborn, since this camp has other functions and couldn't accommodate an international manoeuvre.